plone/training/theming/theme-package.rst

      css:content-children="#viewlet-above-content"
      />

-This will take over everthing in viewlet-above from Plone.
+This will take over everything in viewlet-above from Plone.
 Our current theme does not provide a breadcrumb bar, so we can just drop them from Plone content, like this:

 .. code-block:: xml